SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 page rather than having these services scattered through out the tests.

 In both cases this allows any modifications required due to UI changes to all be made in one place.
-Useful information on this technque can be found on numerous blogs as this 'test design pattern' is becomming widely used.
+Useful information on this technique can be found on numerous blogs as this 'test design pattern' is becoming widely used.
 *We encourage the reader who wishes to know more to search the internet for blogs on this subject.*
 Many have written on this design pattern and can provide useful tips beyond the scope of this user guide.
-To get you started, though, we'll illustrate page objecs with a simple example.
+To get you started, though, we'll illustrate page objects with a simple example.

 First, consider an example, typical of test automation, that does not use a page object.